The Bavarian Forest is an area of ancient mountain woodlands on the border between Germany and the Czech Republic.

 Elsewhere in the Naturpark Bayerischer Wald, there is another impressive forest-top trail (the 'Waldwipfelweg') at Sankt Engelmar in the hills above Deggendorf and Straubing with views out over the forest as well as the lowlands along the Danube.

-Those looking for more active could do worse than basing themselves at Bodenmais.
-This small resort town at the base of the Silberberg and near the highest mountain in the forest, the Grosser Arber, is busy with walkers and bikers in the summer months and with skiers and snowshoe hikers in the winter.
+Those looking for more activities could do worse than basing themselves at Bodenmais.
+This small town, at the base of the Silberberg and near the highest mountain in the forest, the Grosser Arber, is one of the ski resorts in the Bavarian Forest in the winter and is busy with walkers and bikers in the summer months.

 The Grosser Arber can be recognised from some distance away with its distinctive round radar domes on the 1455m peak (these are a remnant of Cold War spying on East bloc flight operations!) and can be reached from Zwiesel, Bodenmais and Bayerisch Eisenstein.